kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 58: January 19, 2020

+**Today's Progress**: Worked on Green Check Submit project.
+I worked on the Form ansd Logo.
+I also started The Modern React Bootcamp.

+**Thoughts**: I think I would learn more doing the Andei's course so I will do that later one.
+I love how pedagogical is Colt's courses in general.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/green-check-submit/commit/6657bdc5817820d8b8001ab571c1f6fe0d92e49a)

+---

 ### Day 57: January 18, 2020

 **Today's Progress**: Worked on Green Check Submit project.Added the profile.